Delta Willis wrote about global warming in 1989:

 From The Sand Dollar & The Slide Rule: Drawing Blueprints from Nature

-Beyond her work as an environmental journalist, Delta Willis devises media strategies about conservation issues.
-As Communications & Media Manager for Earthwatch, she promoted the work of 130 scientists, including cheetah conservationist Dr. Laurie Marker; Dr. Bruce Patterson, who Willis joined in Africa to track lions by night; Dr. Meg Lowman, a leader in rainforest canopy research, and Dr. Pat Wright, pivotal to lemur conservation in Madagascar.
-As Sr. Communications Manager for the National Audubon Society, she set record media results 5 years in a row for the Christmas Bird Count, pioneered the organization’s entry into Social Media, and highlighted the work of Audubon scientists, including this NBC Nightly News feature on Dr. Stephen Kress, who founded Project Puffin.
+Beyond her work as an environmental journalist, Delta Willis devises media strategies for conservation issues around the globe.
+At Earthwatch, she promoted the work of 130 scientists, including cheetah conservationist Dr. Laurie Marker; Dr. Bruce Patterson, author of Man Eaters of Tsavo, who Willis joined to track lions by night; Dr. Meg Lowman, a leader in rainforest canopy research, and Dr. Pat Wright, pivotal to lemur conservation in Madagascar.
+At the National Audubon Society, she set record media results, pioneered the organization’s entry into Social Media during the BP oil spill in the Gulf, and highlighted the work of Audubon scientists, including this NBC Nightly News feature on Dr. Stephen Kress, who founded Project Puffin.

-But it was the British Television company Survival Anglia Ltd. that launched her career in conservation.
-As V.P.
-Director of Programs & Press at JWT New York, Willis promoted wildlife filmmakers Alan & Joan Root, Des & Jen Bartlett, Dieter Plage, underwater cinematographer Al Giddings, and the innovative team at Oxford Scientific Films.
-“She was a fundamental force in getting Americans excited about natural history,” reflects John Heminway.
+But it was British Television’s Survival Anglia Ltd. that launched her career in conservation.
+Willis promoted wildlife filmmakers Alan & Joan Root, Des & Jen Bartlett, Dieter Plage, underwater cinematographer Al Giddings, and the innovative team at Oxford Scientific Films.
+“She was a fundamental force in getting Americans excited about natural history,” reflects John Heminway, the producer and author.

 The epic “Year of the Wildebeest” featured stunning aerials of the great Serengeti migration, captured from a hot air balloon used as a filming platform by Alan & Joan Root.
-Shortly after Joan Root became the first woman to fly a balloon over Kilimanjaro, Willis found herself climbing inside the gondola for her own Balloon Safari across Kenya’s Maasai Mara.
+Shortly after Joan Root became the first woman to fly a balloon over Kilimanjaro, Willis found herself climbing inside the gondola to float across Kenya’s Maasai Mara.
 The experience led to her first magazine article, for Adventure Travel, and in 1981, a profile of the Roots in PEOPLE magazine.

-A member of The Explorers Club, Willis crossed the Sahara for a London Zoological Society/WWF expedition which led to the establishment the largest nature reserve in Africa.
-When China first opened to American travelers, Lindblad Travel recruited her to guide their clients for 30 day tours.
-She organized the first expedition to East Africa for evolutionary biologist Stephen Jay Gould.
-En route to Nairobi, the Harvard Professor served as her guide to the home of Charles Darwin, now a museum, near Down, U.K.
+A member of the Explorers Club, Willis crossed the Sahara for a London Zoological Society/WWF expedition which led to the establishment the largest nature reserve in Africa.
+When China first opened to American travelers in 1979, Lindblad Travel recruited her to guide their travelers for 30 day tours.
+She organized the first expedition to East Africa for Harvard professor Stephen Jay Gould.
+En route to Nairobi, the evolutionary biologist served as her guide to the home of Charles Darwin, now a museum, near London.
+She continues to organize custom photo safaris working with Pulse Africa, based in Johannesburg.

-Interviewed on NPR’s “All Things Considered,” “Pulse of the Planet,” and “New York & Company,” Willis has lectured at The American Museum of Natural History, New York University, The Explorers Club, The 92nd Street Y, and the Fulbright Institute.
+Interviewed on NPR’s “All Things Considered,” and “New York & Company,” Willis has lectured at The American Museum of Natural History, New York University, The Explorers Club, The 92nd Street Y, and the Fulbright Institute.

-Her memoirs, “My Boat in the City,” begun when her base camp was a houseboat moored on the edge of Manhattan, will verify E. B White’s observation, “The moon affects the tide and the fit to be tied.”
+Her memoirs, “My Boat in the City,” begun when her base camp was a houseboat moored on the edge of Manhattan, will verify E. B White’s, “The moon affects the tide and the fit to be tied.”
+She now lives on the edge of a giraffe sanctuary in Kenya, where she enjoys photographing birds.

 Below, Delta Willis traveled to Papua New Guinea to report on birds of paradise.